ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 __

 ***I have a dataset consisting of a number of 1-d observations.
-Does my data come from a Guassian distribution with a known mean (without knowing or caring about the value of the true variance)***
+I don't know what the true variance is, but I don't need to infer it.
+Does my data come from a Guassian distribution with a known mean?***

 <!--If I assume that my data comes from some Gaussian distribution with unknown mean and unknown variance, does it come from a gaussian with a given mean (regardless of the unknown variance)?-->